Close Menu

 When I decided to switch to active screen time, I realized the physical setup needed to match that shift.

-We set up a small foldable table right on the floor or the bed.
-Two reasons this worked really well:
+We set up a small foldable table on the floor or on the bed.

-• Shared space.
-Sitting on the floor or bed keeps it open and inviting.
-It’s not a solitary thing tucked away in another room.
-It’s right there in the family space where I can sit behind them and watch.
+It is right there in the family space where I can sit behind them and watch.

-We even made the corner feel special with our “Doraemon Wall” of stickers.
-It signals something: when the laptop is on this table, it’s learning time, not just TV time.
+It signals something: when the laptop is on this table, it is learning time, not just TV time.

 The table itself has letters and numbers on it, which reinforces that this is a place for thinking.